 It helps ensure that:

-- One unexpected expense doesn't trigger collapse
+- One unexpected expense does not trigger collapse

-- Every month isn't a scramble
+- Every month is not a scramble

-A Moment of Honesty (and Humor)
+A Moment of Honesty and Humor

 Let’s be completely unreasonable for a second.